N3M1X10/windows-batch/README.md

 ## 📁Categories
 - `src/net` - Network-related batch files
 - `src/system-policies` - A batch files, that related on windows system policies
+- `src/system-services` - A batch files, that related on windows system services